nuetzliches/spocr/MIGRATION_SpocRVNext.md

 Note: "Removed" means loader/parser will ignore & no longer bind; warning verbosity may increase shortly before v5.

+> Upcoming (v5) Removal of `spocr.json` Dependency: In v4.5 the file is still read as a fallback (only when `SPOCR_GENERATOR_DB` is absent).
+In v5.0 the generator will neither read nor parse `spocr.json`.
+If the file still exists a one‑time WARNING will be emitted advising to delete it (fully .env / ENV driven operation).
+No feature will rely on its contents post‑cutover.

 ## Configuration Changes

 Removed (planned / already removed):